What Is Retirement and How to Get There

 Retirement and the term “financial independence” are often used interchangeably.
 Both are achieved when you have enough savings, investment income, and/or pension income to cover your living expenses.
 Work becomes optional!

 History of Retirement

 Retirement is a relatively new concept that has come about as life expectancy has increased.
 One hundred years ago, the concept of retirement did not exist.

-The article The History of Retirement Planning explains how our modern day concept of retirement began due to a combination of increased life spans and the onset of government sponsored retirement benefits in 1935 when Social Security was created.
+The History of Retirement Planning explains how our modern day concept of retirement began due to a combination of increased life spans and the onset of government government-sponsored benefits in 1935 when Social Security was created.

 There is not a mandatory retirement age in the United States.
 Standard retirement age is considered to be 65, but under today’s rules, Social Security defines what they call your full retirement age based on your date of birth, and it is not the same age for everyone.
 In general, retiring before age 60 would be considered an early retirement.